NaokiHori/SimpleSolidSuspensionSolver/docs/source/governing_equations/main.rst

 .. note::

-   Since I limit my focus to two-dimensional objects for now, the volume and surface integrals lead surface and line integrals, respectively.
+   Since I limit my focus to two-dimensional objects for now, the volume and surface integrals reduce to the surface and line integrals, respectively.
-   Also the moment of inertia inside the temporal derivative can be taken out, i.e., the left-hand-side of the equation of angular velocity leads
+   Also the moment of inertia inside the temporal derivative is a constant for each object and thus can be taken out, i.e., the left-hand-side of the equation of angular velocity leads

    .. math::